List of Little House on the Prairie books: The Laura Years

 Little House: The Laura Years is also the title of one 5-volume boxed set published in 1994, which comprises volumes 1 and 3–6.
 Thus it features the Ingalls family until Laura is 14 years old.
 The second-published Little House book, Farmer Boy features Almanzo Wilder at ages 8 to 10 in upstate New York.
 None of the Ingalls family appears in it, and Almanzo Wilder does not otherwise appear in the series until late in the sixth book, so "The Laura Years" has some merit as title or subtitle of this 5-volume selection.
 The box cover displays headings "The Early Years Collection: A Special Collection of the First Five Little House Books".
 Only months later, all 9 novels were issued as a boxed set, Little House Big Adventure (Harper, May 1994), with numerals 1 to 9 on the spine—in the sequence published, and listed here; that is, with Farmer Boy numbered 2.

-Other books written by Laura Ingalls Wilder and sometimes called Little House books: